carpentries-incubator/hpc-intro/_episodes/04-modules.md

 ## Software Versioning

 So far, we've learned how to load and unload software packages.
-This is very useful.
 However, we have not yet addressed the issue of software versioning.
 At some point or other, you will run into issues where only one particular version of some software will be suitable.
 Perhaps a key bugfix only happened in a certain version, or version _X_ broke compatibility with a file format you use.